On this page

 This information can help communities understand the environments and experiences that are shaping children’s development in the early years.

-Community results are easily accessed in the AEDC data explorer, a free interactive data visualisation tool.
+National, state and community results are easily accessed via the AEDC data explorer, a free interactive data visualisation tool.

 Other data products by geographic area can be accessed via the AEDC data explorer.
 It also links to ABS contextual data and the Population Health Information Development Unit (PHIDU) Social Health Atlases.